-Back in West Africa, Kadi would walk up to 35 km a day to sell her produce.
+Back in West Africa Guinea Conakry, Kadi and her mum would walk up to 35 km a day to sell her products.
 Now she makes it from home and with the support of her mum she sells her sweets at the Food Coop Shop and Café and other cafes around Canberra.
 As well as expanding to include sweets from other West African countries, and to sell at markets and festivals, Kadi plans to eventually open her own restaurant.
 “I love cooking and I would like people to taste flavours from my background,” she says.

 For Kadi, Sister Tribe means being together, sharing ideas and learning from one another.
 “As women, we love to support each other.”